coderjp/verifier/README.md

 email is valid.
 Users will click a link in the email to validate their address.

 ## Installation
-Add the following
+Require this package with composer using the following command:

-    "coderjp/verifier": "dev-master"
+    composer require coderjp/verifier

-to your `composer.json`.
 Then run `composer install` or `composer update`.

 After updating composer, add the service provider to the `providers` array in `config/app.php`